-taxpayers borrowing money from non-related persons may deduct interest expenses of up to 120% of the deemed market rate applicable at the time of the borrowing. taxpayers borrowing money from related persons may deduct interest expenses of up to 100% of the deemed market rate applicable at the time of the borrowing.
+- taxpayers borrowing money from non-related persons may deduct interest expenses of up to 120% of the deemed market rate applicable at the time of the borrowing. - taxpayers borrowing money from related persons may deduct interest expenses of up to 100% of the deemed market rate applicable at the time of the borrowing.

-On 15 February 2018, the General Department of Taxation released Notification 2126, which provided the deemed market rates for determining the caps on interest rate deductions under Circular 151 for loans that had been entered into using Khmer Riels ("KHR") and United States Dollars ("USD") in the 2017 financial year.
+On 13 March 2019, the GDT released Notification 4630, which provided the deemed market rates for determining the caps on interest rate deductions under Circular 151 for loans that had been entered into using Khmer Riel and United States Dollars in the 2018 financial year.

-The deemed market rates for 2017 are as follows:
+The deemed market rates for 2018 are as follows:

-- for borrowing in USD 9.31% - for borrowing in KHR 12.12%
+- for borrowing in USD 8.35% - for borrowing in KHR 9.44%